|

 Mike Keene will give a free viewing of

-sisters, the disappearance of Capt.
-William Morgan and the shocking murder
+the disappearance of Capt.
+William Morgan and the shocking murder of William Lyman.

 The South Wedge History Club is free and open to the public.